Simon Callow

 Notable Works and Milestones

-Callow won the Laurence Olivier Award for Best Director of a Musical in 1992 for his work on Carmen Jones, a verified milestone in his directing career.
-He was appointed Commander of the Order of the British Empire in the 1999 Birthday Honours for services to acting, an official honour recognising his contribution to British theatre and screen.
+Simon Phillip Hugh Callow won the Laurence Olivier Award for Best Director of a Musical in 1992 for his direction of Carmen Jones at the Old Vic in London.
+He was appointed Commander of the Order of the British Empire (CBE) in the 1999 Birthday Honours by Queen Elizabeth II for his services to acting, one of the highest civilian honors bestowed by the British Crown.
+His award for Carmen Jones recognized his considerable talent behind the footlights, complementing the widespread critical acclaim he had already earned for his performances on stage and screen.

 Personal Life